ewfreesRes/IndonesianActuarialShortCourse/chapter1.md

 ```

-In the prior video, you got somebackground information on the Massachusetts bodily injury dataset.
-This dataset, `injury`, has been read in and local variables `claims` has been created.
-This assignment reviews the  [hist()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/hist/) function for visualizing the distribution and allows you to explore density plotting, a smoothed version of the histogram.
+In the prior video, you learned about the Massachusetts bodily injury dataset.
+This dataframe, `injury`, has been read in and the global variable `claims` has been created.
+This assignment reviews the  [hist()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/hist/) function for visualizing distributions and allows you to explore density plotting, a smoothed version of the histogram.

 `@instructions`
 -  Use the function [log()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/log/) to create the logarithmic version of the claims variable
 -  Calculate a histogram of logarithmic with 40 bins using an option in the [hist()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/hist/) function,  `breaks = `.
 -  Create a density plot of logarithmic claims using the functions [plot()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/plot/) and [density()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/density/).
 -  Repeat the density plot, this time using a more refined bandwidth equal to 0.03.
 Use an option in the  [density()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/density/) function, `bw = `.

 `@pre_exercise_code`